 - Enterprise: A custom quote for a custom plan

-Unlike MightyCall, unlimited calls and texts are available on every tier of OpenPhone.
+Unlike MightyCall, unlimited calls are available on every tier of OpenPhone.
 And you can have as many users as you need on your preferred plan.

 How to port and switch your number from MightyCall